jleppert/raytracing.js/README.md

 There are some bugs; this was primarily written as a learning project.

-Here's a link to a running version with a random scene of spheres:
+Here's a link to a running version with a random scene of spheres pictures above:

 http://stuffzies.com/demos/raytracer/index.html